A Tannakian framework for prismatic $F$-crystals: Introduction

 \begin{thmi}[{see Theorem \ref{thm:equiv-G-Vect-and-G-strcrys}}] If $\mc{G}$ is reductive, then there is an equivalence of categories

 where $\cat{Loc}_{\Z_p}^\strcrys(\mf{X}_\eta)$ is the category of \emph{$\Z_p$-local systems of prismatically good reduction}. \end{thmi}

-The applications of Theorem \ref{thmi:main} to the study of integral Shimura varieties is not theoretical.
-In fact, this article may be seen as a companion paper to \cite{IKY2}.
+The applicability of Theorem \ref{thmi:main} to the study of integral Shimura varieties is not hypothetical.
+In fact, this article may be seen as a companion paper to \cite{IKY2} as well as providing some foundational results needed for \cite{IKY3}.
 There we show the existence of a prismatic ($F$-gauge) realization functor on integral Shimura varieties at hyperspecial level, which has several important consequences for the theory of such integral Shimura varieties (e.g., an analogue of the Serre--Tate theorem).
 Theorem \ref{thmi:main} plays a pivotal role in \cite{IKY2}.

 In the rest of this introduction we explicate the difficulty in proving Theorem \ref{thmi:main} and discuss related Tannakian results established in this paper.